1337est/dotfiles/README.md

 ### **`Desktop`**

 My desktop needs to be cleaned frequently, but never does.
 Just like a real desktop, I try and use this space to hold random things I'm working on.
 I put them where they need to go when I have the free time to do so.
 Furthermore, I utilize a Neovim plugin called `neorg` to manage my notes that I keep on my `Desktop`.
 You can learn more about it [here](https://github.com/nvim-neorg/neorg).
 As a general overview, it's a note taking utility centered around the well known Org-mode that Emacs has.
-Subdirectories within `neorg` contain an organized note-taking flow.
+Subdirectories within the `neorg` directory contains an organized note-taking flow, and the `index.norg` file is the **main**/**base** note file for that directory.
 Here is the structure I like to use for my notes:

 ```
  adrian